 - Maintains appropriate records and prepares reports as required.

 - Support the development of personal learning plans

-- Participates in YP in care compliance meetings
+- Participates in YP cross agency meetings as required

 - Other identified duties specific to the role in this Flexible Learning Centre